mapr-demos/mapr-smart-home/docs/tutorial/002-motivation.md

 The system must:
 * collect metrics

 Various metrics from multiples devices per each home must be collected.
 There must be the ability to add new home/device easily.
 Possible metrics: temperature, electricity consumption.

-* convert metrics using user-defined conversions
+* define metrics conditions

-There must be the ability for the users to define metrics conversions.
-Possible conversions: convert Fahrenheit to Celsius, convert electricity/water/gas consumption to house maintenance cost.
+There must be the ability for the users to define metrics conditions.
+In the case when some of the conditions are violated, a notification will be sent.

 * persist metrics